 - It is extremely hard for children to use words to communicate when they are feeling this way.

 - In fight-or-flight, even the most benign of social acts can be interpreted as a threat.
 These sorts of distortions are a sign that a child has gone into a state of low energy/ high tension.
 The child’s immediate need is to be soothed and caregivers need to re-establish the child’s sense of safety.

 - “Threats” come in all shapes and sizes.
 Some threats are very easy to define.
 Sometimes the threat is simply a look, a vocalization, a gesture, a movement or, alternatively, the lack of a look, a vocalization, a gesture, a movement

 - When a child feels threatened the result can be sympathetic flooding (anger and aggression, flight or desertion) or parasympathetic flooding (withdrawal, paralysis).

-- A child will find herself overwhelmed by situations that outstrip her social abilities, and she will be likely to respond aggressively or withdraw from such situations.
+- A child will find themselves overwhelmed by situations that outstrip their social abilities, and they will likely respond aggressively or withdraw from such situations.

-- The problem for such a child may be that she can’t “read” what other children are feeling from their faces, or has trouble following conversational twists and turns.
-She doesn’t understand why what she said or did elicited a fear or anger response on the face of the child she was engaging with.
+- The problem for such a child may be that they can’t “read” what other children are feeling from their faces, or have trouble following conversational twists and turns.
+They don’t understand why what they said or did elicited a fear or anger response on the face of the child they were engaging with.
 Everyone in the group seems to be on the same page except her; everyone laughs at the joke except her.